gitlabhq/gitlabhq/doc/development/fe_guide/principles.md

 - Use jQuery when interactiong with Bootstrap JavaScript components
 - Consider not using jQuery if an alternative exists because we are slowly moving away from it [#43559](https://gitlab.com/gitlab-org/gitlab-ce/issues/43559)

+## Mixing Vue and jQuery

+Mixing Vue and jQuery is not recommended.
+If you have to use a jQuery dependency in Vue, create a Vue wrapper for the jQuery dependency.
+The Vue docs has a great example on this for [select2](https://vuejs.org/v2/examples/select2.html).